dotnet/dotnet-docker/samples/kubernetes/replicas-and-health/README.md

 Healthy
 ```

-You can access your deployment by creating a proxy to the service.
+Create a proxy to the service.

 ```bash
 kubectl port-forward service/dotnet-replica-health 8080:80